Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hollywood films have perpetuated the myth that betta fish are happy living in a vase.
 While the altruistic themes of these stories make us want to believe that we are treating our pets humanely, it’s not true.

-Some people also argue that keeping a betta fish in a vase is acceptable because aquariums are much more expensive.
-However, if you consider your pet’s health and safety first, it wouldn’t matter if the aquarium costs $25 or $250.
-You might even have seen betta fishes in some small pet stores that lacked the space to house them properly.
-Because of this, they were housed in small vases or plastic containers and sold to the customer for a very low price.
+You might even have seen betta fish in some small pet stores that lacked the space to house them properly.
+Because of this, they were housed in small vases or plastic containers and sold to customers for a very low price.

 It is important to note that purchasing a pet from these establishments comes with the risk of disease or having the animal shipped to you in an unsuitable condition.
+The conditions that these pets are housed in for display purposes in pet stores should not be considered suitable permanent housing for them.

 dumbo halfmoon betta

-Image Credit: panpilai paipa, Shutterstock
+Image Credit to panpilai paipa, Shutterstock

 heater in a betta tank

-Image Credit: Sandra Burm, Shutterstock
+Image Credit to Sandra Burm, Shutterstock

 Why Do Betta Fish Need So Much Space?